Evidence that Planets in the Radius Gap Do Not Resemble Their Neighbors: Methods

 \subsection{Sample selection}

-We uniformly draw our planet and host star parameters from \cite{berger_gaia-kepler-tess-host_2023}.
-These properties were homogeneously derived using isochrones and Gaia Data Release 3 photometry \citep{andrae_gaia_2023, fouesneau_gaia_2023}, Gaia Data Release 3 parallaxes \citep{lindegren_gaia_2021, vallenari_gaia_2023}, and spectrophotometric metallicities whenever they were available.
-Given that we are considering the radius and period ratios of neighboring planets, we select only multi-transit systems from \cite{berger_gaia-kepler-tess-host_2023}: this sample comprises a total of 1719 planets orbiting 690 host stars.
+We uniformly draw our planet and host star parameters from Berger et al. (2023).
+These properties were homogeneously derived using isochrones and Gaia Data Release 3 photometry (Andrae et al. 2023; Fouesneau et al. 2023), Gaia Data Release 3 parallaxes (Lindegren et al. 2021; Vallenari et al. 2023), and spectrophotometric metallicities whenever they were available.
+Given that we are considering the radius and period ratios of neighboring planets, we select only multi-transit systems from Berger et al. (2023): this sample comprises a total of 1719 planets orbiting 690 host stars.